microsoft/CDM/README.md

 There are two primary ways to consume the information in this repository:

 1. [Entity Reference Index](schemaDocuments#directory-of-cdm-entities)
-2. [Visual Entity Navigator](schemaDocuments/readme.md) for visually navigating entities, entity inheritance, attributes, and entity relationships
+2. [Visual Entity Navigator](schemaDocuments/readme.md) for visually navigating entities, entity extensions/inheritance, attributes, and entity relationships

 # Versioning